ToHe-MT/reactProject-ZTM/README.md

 # reactProject-ZTM
-Familiarize myself with GitHub and terminal :octocat:
+Familiarize myself with GitHub and terminal :octocat: <br>
 Will be showcasing my react project :atom_symbol: code-along with Zero-to-Mastery Full Web Development Courses